pittsburghmodular/NullVentana/README.md

 ## 14. Signal chain (for the curious)

-Background → video file / camera (graded, mixed) → Shape A / Shape B (crossfade or overlay) → INVERT → COMIC INK → filter post-processing (posterise, grain, static, VHS wobble) → film overlays (scratches, dust) → FIDELITY downscale → text overlay (fidelity-treated) → RGB SPLIT → GLITCH → PAINT BRUSH → BLUR → TRAILS → FEEDBACK (with optional KEY) → OUTPUT GRADE (including TINT) → scan lines.
+Background → video file / camera (graded, mixed) → Shape A / Shape B (crossfade or overlay) → INVERT → COMIC INK → FIDELITY post-processing (posterise, grain, colour fringing) → FIDELITY downscale → text overlay (fidelity-treated) → RGB SPLIT → GLITCH → POINTS → PAINT BRUSH → BLUR → TRAILS → FEEDBACK (with optional KEY) → DISPLAY FILTER (weave / tape wobble, colour offset, softening, tint and flicker, block noise, static, grain, dust and stains, vignette) → OUTPUT GRADE (including TINT) → scan lines.

-Knowing the order helps: FEEDBACK is last, so it recirculates everything including the text; COMIC INK is early, so it inks the video and shapes but not the effects.
+Knowing the order helps: FEEDBACK recirculates everything up to and including the text and effects; the DISPLAY FILTER comes after it, so the film or tape look sits on top of the loop rather than being fed back into it; COMIC INK is early, so it inks the video and shapes but not the effects.

 ---